czarcoin/czarcoin-vendor/README.md

-# storj-vendor
+# czarcoin-vendor
-Contains all of the storj repositories dependencies
+Contains all of the czarcoin repositories dependencies